Cathode ray tube: Comparison with other technologies

-On CRTs, refresh rate depends on resolution, both of which are ultimately limited by the maximum horizontal scanning frequency of the CRT.
+On CRTs, refresh rates depend on resolution, both of which are ultimately limited by the maximum horizontal scanning frequency of the CRT.
 Motion blur also depends on the decay time of the phosphors.
 Phosphors that decay too slowly for a given refresh rate may cause smearing or motion blur on the image.
 In practice, CRTs are limited to a refresh rate of 160 Hz.
 LCDs that can compete with OLED (Dual Layer, and mini-LED LCDs) are not available in high refresh rates, although quantum dot LCDs (QLEDs) are available in high refresh rates (up to 144 Hz) and are competitive in color reproduction with OLEDs.

 CRT monitors can still outperform LCD and OLED monitors in input lag, as there is no signal processing between the CRT and the display connector of the monitor, since CRT monitors often use VGA which provides an analog signal that can be fed to a CRT directly.
 Video cards designed for use with CRTs may have a RAMDAC to generate the analog signals needed by the CRT.
 Also, CRT monitors are often capable of displaying sharp images at several resolutions, an ability known as multisyncing.
-Due to these reasons, CRTs are sometimes preferred by PC gamers in spite of their bulk, weight and heat generation.
+Due to these reasons, CRTs are often preferred for playing video games made in the early 2000s and prior in spite of their bulk, weight and heat generation, with some pieces of technology requiring a CRT to function due to not being built with the functionality of modern displays in mind.

 CRTs tend to be more durable than their flat panel counterparts, though specialised LCDs that have similar durability also exist.

 Types

 CRTs were produced in two major categories, picture tubes and display tubes.
 Picture tubes were used in TVs while display tubes were used in computer monitors.
-Display tubes had no overscan and were of higher resolution.
+Display tubes were of higher resolution and when used in computer monitors sometimes had adjustable overscan, or sometimes underscan.

 Picture tube CRTs have overscan, meaning the actual edges of the image are not shown; this is deliberate to allow for adjustment variations between CRT TVs, preventing the ragged edges (due to blooming) of the image from being shown on screen.
 The shadow mask may have grooves that reflect away the electrons that do not hit the screen due to overscan.
 Color picture tubes used in TVs were also known as CPTs.
 CRTs are also sometimes called Braun tubes.